Algemetric/polyrat/README.md

 func NewParameters(p int, q int, d int) (*Parameters, error) {...}
 ```

 This function receives `p`, `q`, and `d` and returns a reference to a structure containing the chosen parameters or an error showing why values were not defined correctly.
+The base `b` is already defined internally to be base `10`.

-For instance, if we want to create a structure with `p = -4`, `q = 11`, and `d = 16`, then we instantiate the structure by issuing
+If we want to create a structure with `p = -4`, `q = 11`, and `d = 16`, then we instantiate the structure by issuing

 ```golang
 params, err := sim2d.NewParameters(-4, 11, 16)